edertone/TurboDevTools/Virtualization/Docker/Images/html-pdf-converter/README.md

 * `example.html example.pdf`: These are the arguments passed to your container.
 They override the default `CMD` and are picked up by your `entrypoint.sh` script as the input and output filenames.

 After running the command, you will find a new file named `example.pdf` in your directory.

-Using Docker Compose makes your command-line shorter and keeps all your build and run configuration neatly organized in one YAML file.

 ## Apendix: How to rebuild the full image from scratch